 Abbreviations : Report Help

-The 5′ end of the genome possesses a type I cap (m7GpppAmp) not seen in viruses of the other genera.
+The 5′-end of the genome possesses a type I cap (m7GpppAmp) not seen in viruses of the other genera.
 Most flaviviruses are transmitted to vertebrate hosts by arthropod vectors, mosquitoes or ticks, in which they replicate actively.
 Some flaviviruses transmit between rodents or bats without known arthropod vectors.

 Virions are 50 nm in diameter and spherical in shape (Figure 1.Flavivirus).
 Two virus forms can be distinguished.
-Mature virions contain two virus encoded membrane-associated proteins, E and M. Intracellular immature virions contain the precursor prM, instead of M, which is proteolytically cleaved during maturation (Stadler et al., 1997).
+Mature virions contain two virus encoded membrane-associated proteins, E and M. Intracellular immature virions contain the precursor prM, which is proteolytically cleaved into M during maturation (Stadler et al., 1997).
 In certain instances, partially mature/immature forms are also released from infected cells.
 The virion structures of dengue virus (DENV) and West Nile virus (WNV) have been determined by X-ray crystallography (Kuhn et al., 2002, Mukhopadhyay et al., 2003).
 The envelope protein, E, is a dimeric, rod-shaped molecule that is oriented parallel to the membrane and does not form spike-like projections in its neutral pH conformation (Yu et al., 2008).
 Image reconstructions from cryo-electron micrographs (Figure 1.Flavivirus) have shown that the virion envelope has icosahedral symmetry, in which E protein dimers are organized in a herringbone-like arrangement.

 Figure 1.Flavivirus.
 Three-dimensional cryo-electron microscopic reconstructions of immature (left) and mature (right) particles of an isolate of dengue virus (courtesy of M. Rossmann).
-Shown is a surface rendering of immature dengue virus at 12.5A resolution (left) and mature dengue virus at 10Å resolution (right).
+Shown is a surface rendering of immature dengue virus at 12.5Å resolution (left) and mature dengue virus at 10Å resolution (right).
 The viruses are depicted to scale, but not coloured to scale.
 Triangles outline one icosahedral unit.

 Virions contain about 17% lipid by weight; lipids are derived from host cell membranes.